Brandon Teena: Cultural and legal legacy

 In 1999, Teena became the subject of a biographical film entitled Boys Don't Cry, directed by Kimberly Peirce and starring Hilary Swank as Teena and Chloë Sevigny as Tisdel.
 For their performances, Swank won, and Sevigny was nominated for an Academy Award.
 Tisdel sued the film's producers for unauthorized use of her name and likeness before the film's release.
 She claimed the film depicted her as "lazy, white trash, and a skanky snake".
 Tisdel also claimed that the film falsely portrayed that she continued the relationship with Teena after discovering that he was transgender.
 She eventually settled her lawsuit against the movie's distributor for an undisclosed sum.

 JoAnn Brandon publicly objected to the media referring to her child as "he" and "Brandon."
 Following Hilary Swank's Oscar acceptance speech, JoAnn Brandon took offense at Swank for thanking "Brandon Teena" and referring to him as a man.
 "That set me off," said JoAnn Brandon.
 "She should not stand up there and thank my child.
 I get tired of people taking credit for what they don't know."
 However, in 2013, JoAnn told a reporter that she accepted Teena being referred to as transgender in the media.
-Although she was unhappy with how Boys Don't Cry portrayed the situation, she said about the film, "It gave them [gay and transgender advocates] a platform to voice their opinions, and I'm glad.
-There were a lot of people who didn't understand what it was [Teena] was going through.
-We've come a long way."
-When asked how the murder affects her life today, JoAnn replied, "I wonder how my life would be different if she was still with me.
+Although she was unhappy with how Boys Don't Cry portrayed the situation, she said about the film, "It gave them [gay and transgender advocates] a platform to voice their opinions, and I'm glad of that.
+There were a lot of people who didn't understand what it was [Teena] was going through ...
+We've come a long way".
+When asked how the murder affects her life today, JoAnn replied, "I wonder about how my life would be different if she was still here with me.
 She would be such a joy to have around.
 She was always such a happy kid.
 I imagine her being a happy adult," adding she would accept Teena living as a man.

 Brandon, an interactive web artwork created in 1998 by Shu Lea Cheang, was named for Brandon Teena.
 The artwork was commissioned by the Solomon R. Guggenheim Museum.
 Much of the site's content relates to Brandon's story.

-The British duo Pet Shop Boys released a song titled "Girls Don't Cry" (a bonus track on UK issue of I'm with Stupid) about Teena in 2006.
-Vancouver-based pop-punk band Hotel Mira released the song "Brandon", off their debut 2014 album Circulation, in memory of Brandon Teena.
+The Vancouver-based pop-punk band Hotel Mira released the song "Brandon", off their debut 2014 album Circulation, in memory of Brandon Teena.